Gurpartap/redis-build/README.md

 ### Package redis with [busybox:ubuntu-14.04](https://registry.hub.docker.com/_/busybox) using Docker

 Results in a 18.56MB image, 5.6MB of which is busybox.
+This is the smallest redis image available and it is extremely useful for serving in docker based examples.
+5.6MB of this is used by the busybox:ubuntu-14.04 base image.

+The ubuntu flavour offers the necessary dependencies (libc) and the portability of binaries for redis to run.
+The packaged redis binaries are from [dockerfiles/redis:latest](https://registry.hub.docker.com/u/dockerfiles/redis/), which is based on ubuntu.

 Also serves as an example for docker within docker usage and shipping binaries with a minimal base image (busybox) after compiling in an intermediary image (which, in this case, bases itself on a base image with redis precompiled).